Riot Games and Konvoy Ventures back games publisher Carry1st in $6M Series A – TechCrunch

 U.S. VC firm Konvoy Ventures led the Series A round.
 The firm is known for its investment in the video gaming industry’s infrastructure, technology, tools and platforms.
 Riot Games (developer of League of Legends), Tokyo’s Akatsuki Entertainment Technology Fund (the company behind Dragon Ball Z), Raine Ventures and fintech VC TTV Capital participated.

-Carry1st was founded by Cordel Robbin-Coker, Lucy Hoffman and Tinotenda Mundangefupfu in 2018.
+Carry1st was founded by Cordel Robbin-Coker, Lucy Hoffman and Tinotenda Mundangepfupfu in 2018.
 The company started as a game studio, developing and launching its own mobile games.
 But a projection on what it could be in the long run made the company switch tactics.

 Instead of the studio model (quite popular among gaming companies in Africa), Carry1st sought to become a regional publisher, thereby opening the continent to international studios.
 Also, the company helps local studios that find it difficult to create games with a global appeal by pairing them with strong operators.